uviclibraries/gen-ai-research/1-prompt-ideas.md

    - Next, we'll take one of the bullet points from the Topic Exploration output, and add to the beginning of it: "Suggest 5 research questions with measurable outcomes for the following topic:"  This should provide us with ideas for research questions based on the topic.
 Note that even if you love one of the suggested research questions, you'll almost certainly modify it to suit your specific situation and possibly location.
 Here is an example:
 <br>```Suggest 5 research questions for the following topic: Evaluate the effectiveness of makerspace programs.
 What assessment methods can be used to measure learning outcomes?
 How can we assess the impact of makerspaces on students’ employability?```<br>
 3. Summarize a document, but be very careful as currently (March 2024) **free GenAI tools have limits on the size of documents that they can summarize**.
 You can ask the GenAI tool to let you know if it can't "read" the whole article to summarize it.
-  -  Request a summary of a long Atlantic Magazine article titled, [Donald Trump’s Nine Lives](https://www.theatlantic.com/politics/archive/2024/03/donald-trump-new-york-trial/677877/){:target="_blank"}.
+  -  Request a summary of a long Esquire article titled, [Is It Even Possible to Become More Productive?](https://www.esquire.com/lifestyle/a60268078/productivity-journey-review/?src=longreads){:target="_blank"}.
 <br>```Please summarize the main points in this article.
-If you cannot analyse the whole article please tell me that you couldn't: https://www.theatlantic.com/politics/archive/2024/03/donald-trump-new-york-trial/677877/```<br>
+If you cannot analyse the whole article please tell me that you couldn't: https://www.esquire.com/lifestyle/a60268078/productivity-journey-review/```<br>
   - Follup with the following prompt requesting a more detailed summary:
 <br>```Please expand the summary to 5 or more bullet points.```<br>
   - Are the two summaries significantly different?
 If so in what ways?